paleo-data/paleo-data.github.io/collections/_community/about-pdwg.md

 ### What is the logo??

-The PDWG logo is of our working group mascot, the trilocorn (i.e. a trilobite + a unicorn).
+The PDWG logo, the trilocorn (i.e. a trilobite + a unicorn), is our working group mascot.
 The trilocorn lives and thrives in our souls, encouraging us to be the best data and collections managers we can be.
 Consider the trilocorn as the [patronus](https://en.wikipedia.org/wiki/Fictional_universe_of_Harry_Potter#Patronuses) of paleo collections, protecting against the slippery slope of data chaos.